depinity/tensorflowsui/README.md

   Run DL/ML models directly on-chain for maximum transparency and security.

 - **High Trust & Predictability**
-  Eliminate the risks of “black box” AI through verifiable inference processes that can be audited and reproduced.
+  Eliminate the risks of "black box" AI through verifiable inference processes that can be audited and reproduced.

 - **Ownership & Accountability**
   Clearly define algorithmic ownership, enabling fair usage rights and licensing on the blockchain.